Dattax/sample_jl/README.md

 ### How to Upload Your Submission

 Submit Static URL (setup a Google Form) and name it **JuliaCon_P2023 - name**
+* Name of the Notebook
+* JuliaHub Login Name
+* Link to Notebook

 We will include all notebooks marked this way in the competition.